Last Updated on June 1, 2023 by Kapuluan

 Read the Full Post at EcoCult.com

-With so many products on the market, touting so many benefits with clever marketing terms, it is increasingly challenging to understand all the different types of coconut oil.
+With so many products on the market and touting so many benefits with clever marketing terms, it is increasingly challenging to understand all the different types of coconut oil.

-A few of the simplest ways to determine a positive or negative impact on people and planet by any companies are:
+A few of the simplest ways to determine a positive or negative impact on people and the planet by any company are:

-Price point – While a low price may be tempting, think about where coconuts come from, how far they travel, all the steps in packaging and preparing for sale, plus the cost to acquire you as a customer and run the company.
+Price point – While a low price may be tempting, consider where coconuts come from, how far they travel, all the steps in packaging and preparing for sale, and the cost to acquire you as a customer and run the company.
 Still a low price?

-Business model – Is the company dedicated to making the world a better place?
-Or are they out to earn as profit as possible?
+Business model – Is the company dedicated to improving the world?
+Or are they out to earn as much profit as possible?
 Do they have any unique partners or accreditations?

-Retail locations – In what type of retail locations can you buy the product.
-This ties into price point a little bit, but people and business’ keep company with others who have similar values and interests.
-Some retailers are extremely committed to making a positive impact on people and the environment.
+Retail locations – In what type of retail locations can you buy the product?
+This ties into price point a bit, but people and businesses keep company with others with similar values and interests.
+Some retailers are highly committed to positively impacting people and the environment.
 Some are not.

-*NOTE: Quality, Pure and Eco friendly coconut oil should not be yellow and should not smell bad.
-The whiter the oil, the better the smell, the finer quality the oil.
-Of course, everyone has different senses and preferences, but with a little care, you can determine a quality coconut oil from a coconut oil with poor quality.
+*NOTE: Quality, Pure, and Eco-friendly coconut oil should not be yellow or smell foul.
+The whiter the oil, the better the smell and the finer quality.
+Of course, everyone has different senses and preferences, but with some care, you can determine the quality of coconut oil from coconut oil with poor quality.

-Here are the top 9 ways to choose an eco-friendly coconut oil.
-Some of this information may not be easy to find, but with a little reading and research, you should be able to learn more about coconut oil and the different brands selling it.
+Here are the top 9 ways to choose eco-friendly coconut oil.
+Some of this information may not be easy to find, but with a bit of reading and research, you should be able to learn more about coconut oil and the different brands selling it.

-- 2. Product travels the least distance from production to your door; save on carbon emissions that come from shipping multiple times.
+- Product travels the least distance from production to your door, saving on carbon emissions from shipping multiple times.

-- 3. Often wasted parts of the coconut are used.
+- Often, wasted parts of the coconut are used.

-- 6. Hand-processed (husked, chopped with a machete, and pressed) in small batches without the use of large industrialized equipment.
+- Hand-processed (husked, chopped with a machete, and pressed) in small batches without using sizeable industrialized equipment.

-- 7. Kept raw instead of processed with heat (cooked), so that the oil does not need to be bleached or deodorized after pressing.
-Filtered using a cheesecloth.
+- Kept raw instead of processed with heat (cooked) so the oil does not need to be bleached or deodorized after pressing and filtered using a cheesecloth.

-In short, if you choose an eco friendly coconut oil that is made locally using more traditional methods, you’ll get a higher quality, more sustainable coconut oil that is both nourishing to your skin, and the planet.
+In short, if you choose an eco-friendly coconut oil made locally using more traditional methods, you’ll get a higher quality, more sustainable coconut oil that nourishes your skin and the planet.

-Try Kapuluan Coconut’s eco friendly coconut oil for you all around beauty needs!
+Try Kapuluan Coconut’s eco-friendly coconut oil for all your beauty needs!